NIH-CARD/scOmicPipeline/README.md

 ## Running
 Run the snakemake command, followed by how many cores to use.
 If using a Biowulf node, consider how many were requested for that node.
+Do not use more than the maximum number of cores available.
 ```
 snakmake -c4
 ```